-- Genesys Works - not-for-profit organization that enables inner-city high school students to join their program during the summer prior to their senior year and, after eight intensive weeks of training, are assigned to work at a local business, part time, during their senior year.
+- Genesys Works - not-for-profit organization that enables inner-city high school students to join their program during the summer prior to their senior year and, after eight intensive weeks of training, are assigned to work at a local business, part-time, during their senior year.
 Nonprofit students will be working to engage student voices to improve the program.

-- Minnesota Children's Museum - a community education instituition committed to sparking children's learning through play.
+- Minnesota Children's Museum - a community education institution committed to sparking children's learning through play.
 Grownups and children from infants to 10 years find a "smart play" environment that challenges children in a fun way and helps them achieve important learning milestones.
 Capstone students will work with the museum to sell their "smart play spots" to organizations, such as a mall.

 - Students Today Leaders Forever - a group of students who engage in servant leadership to create positive life experiences.
 Their mission is to reveal leadership through service relationships and action.
 Students will work to expand access to this program.

 - Mid Continental Oceanographic Institute - a nonprofit organization dedicated to supporting students ages 6 to 18 with their writing skills and homework, emphasizing cross-curriculum.

 Elizabeth Guest, BSB 2012